 The song for this chapter is My Songs Know What You Did in the Dark by Fall Out Boy.

 The second the door shuts, Maverick jumps up easily and dusts off his baggy sweatpants.
 He pauses to wave and smile at someone across the room, then turns to me.

 "Someone just made a brand new enemy," he says, leaning his hip against the edge of the table.
 He crosses his arms and tilts his head as if assessing something.
 Maybe he's replaying the scene, who knows, there's always too much going on inside his head.
 Or so he claims.

 "Yeah."
 I scoff, "I'm really scared."

-"You're gonna be sorry for that later," he warns, propping himself against the corner of the table, "They'll figure out Pasty hasn’t got powers and then they'll be all over you."
+"You're gonna be sorry for that later," he warns, shifting his weight off the table, "They'll figure out Pasty hasn't got powers and then they'll be all over you."

 There's Mave for you, always three steps ahead of everyone else.
 I bite back a groan as I realize my mistake.

 He's right, this is going to come back to haunt me.
 I give him a dirty look, shooting the messenger and all that, and push my glasses back up my face again.
-His response it to stare right back with raised eyebrows.
+His response is to stare right back.

 He's popular in the compound, charismatic, friendly, and a bit of a legend.
 That means he always has a posse of experiments with him.
 The roster changes every now and then when someone dies or gets shut up in infirm.
 I don't learn their names like I used to, there's no point.
 I find it irritating at times, but he's the closest thing to a friend I have in this place, so I keep my impatience under wraps.